Privacy Policy

 - Use the cookie management tool on our website (if available)

-5. Legal bases for processing
+5. Legal Basis for Data Processing

 - Performance of a contract/service between you and us.